-You will work with your tutors to fashion a programme that is tailored to the needs of your project.
-We offer a dynamic study environment, with access to workshop areas across the college.
+We offer a dynamic studio environment in which to study painting, with access to workshop areas across the college.

 Thinking about creative study? from Plymouth College of Art on Vimeo.